GatorGlaciology/GStatSim/README.md

 # Cite as

-MacKie, E. J., Field, M., Wang, L., Yin, Z., Schoedl, N., Hibbs, M., & Zhang, A. (2022).
+MacKie, E. J., Field, M., Wang, L., Yin, Z., Schoedl, N., Hibbs, M., & Zhang, A. (2023).
 GStatSim V1.
-0: a Python package for geostatistical interpolation and simulation.
+0: a Python package for geostatistical interpolation and conditional simulation.
 EGUsphere, 1-27.

 or

 @article{mackie2022gstatsim,
   title={GStatSim V1.
-0: a Python package for geostatistical interpolation and simulation}, author={MacKie, Emma Johanne and Field, Michael and Wang, Lijing and Yin, Zhen and Schoedl, Nathan and Hibbs, Matthew and Zhang, Allan}, journal={EGUsphere}, pages={1--27}, year={2022}, publisher={Copernicus GmbH}
+0: a Python package for geostatistical interpolation and conditional simulation}, author={MacKie, Emma Johanne and Field, Michael and Wang, Lijing and Yin, Zhen and Schoedl, Nathan and Hibbs, Matthew and Zhang, Allan}, journal={EGUsphere}, pages={1--27}, year={2023}, publisher={Copernicus GmbH}
 }